-Everywhere in these stores the staff that shows up and works pretty much non-stop is now widely known to be the heroes of Chico. neither I nor others are shy about saying so to their face and loudly.
+Everywhere in these stores, the staff that shows up and works pretty much non-stop is now widely known to be the heroes of Chico. neither I nor others are shy about saying so to their face and loudly.
 Said it yesterday at the Raleys deli counter and at least seven other (socially distanced) shoppers burst into applause.

 Sometimes my daily hunting and reconnoitering expeditions bear strange fruit.
-Last Saturday after the open-air Farmers’ Market, I stopped by one of the three town Safeway store to see what few items I just might need in the way of fresh chicken or meat.
+Last Saturday after the open-air Farmers’ Market, I stopped by one of the three town Safeway stores to see what few items I just might need in the way of fresh chicken or meat.
 No problem there was plenty to choose from even though it was after twelve.
 I picked up some pork chops and turned into the most desolate and empty aisle of the market — the paper products.
 Suddenly, there it was.
 My WHITE WHALE!
 All alone in the vast and echoing brown shelf desolation.
 An iceberg of a catch.
 A snowy summit out of the fog.
 A really large hump blooming out of storm-tossed shelving.
-All alone as if waiting for my disinfectint dripping fingers to harpoon and take back to my try-works for slow but certain rendering into a mere cardboard cylinder.
+All alone as if waiting for my disinfectant dripping fingers to harpoon and take back to my try-works for slow but certain rendering into a mere cardboard cylinder.
 I struck without mercy and I scored!

 SUPER-MEGA!
 8=48!
 BIGGER & TALLER!
 ULTRA-SOFT!
 6 ROLLS IN 1!
 GUARANTEED TO FIT.
 (FIT WHAT?)

 What can I say?
 Somedays you flush the paper.
 Somedays the paper flushes you.
 Right now I figure to be sitting pretty when I quit winners.